dwadden/s2-notes/README.md

 # Semantic Scholar notes

 Do you use Semantic Scholar?
 Do you take notes when you read papers?
-This repo enables you to take write and access your paper notes without leaving Semantic Scholar, like so:
+This repo enables you to write and view your paper notes without leaving Semantic Scholar, like so:

 <img src="img/example.png" alt="example" width="600"/>